Advanced Learner Loan

 Students who are aged 19 or over may be eligible for an Advanced Learner Loan to pay for their tuition fees for the Foundation Diploma in Art and Design.

-Note that the Advanced Learner Loan can cover the tuition fee and the separate registration and examination fee - see our Further Education Tuition Fees page for the amounts of each of these.
+The Advanced Learner Loan can cover the tuition fee and the separate registration and examination fee - see Further Education Tuition Fees for amounts.